DmitryBondarenko1/solid-spoon/Console.md

 And select a Color Scheme you want to edit from the **Scheme** dropdown list.
 Note that here you also have the ability to **Export** and **Import** Color Schemes.
 Schemes are saved in .icls, .jar or .xml format.

-You can easily switch to a deired scheme in the main screen of IntelliJ IDEA.
+Once set up, you can easily switch to a desired scheme in the main screen of IntelliJ IDEA.
 To switch between schemes, choose **View** -> **Quick Switch Scheme** in the main menu.
 In the pop-up window that opens select the desired scheme (Colors and Fonts, Code Style, etc.).
 In the suggestion list, click the desired option.

 **Customizing Console Font**